aylestoneallotments/www.aylestoneallotments.co.uk/about/join-us.md

 We hold a variety of social events and competitions throughout the year, as well as taster events for those who are interested in taking a look around the site.

+## Find out more

 Plots usually become available in October.
-For more information about joining, please contact our Secretary.
+For more information about joining, please [contact](/contact) our Secretary.